jonepl-portfolio/.github/profile/README.md

 - [Usage](#usage)
 - [Contact](#contact)

+# Overview

+This portfolio demonstrates a microservice-based architecture built for scalability, maintainability, and security.
+It uses an NGINX reverse proxy to route requests to subdomain-based APIs and services, secured with TLS certificates generated internally.

+The architecture includes an integrated Portainer instance for centralized management, making it easier to monitor and control the Docker Swarm stack.

+# Features
+* Microservice Architecture: Scalable and modular design with multiple services interacting through a shared network.
+* Secure Communication: TLS encryption for all domains.
+* Centralized Management: Portainer integration for efficient service monitoring.
+* Subdomain Routing: APIs and services accessible through unique subdomains.

 # Design

 ![t](./imgs/Hosted-App-Overall-App.jpg)

-This architecture is designed to accept requests through an Nginx reverse proxy that routes all requests through a shared Docker Swarm network.
-The reverse proxy utilizes TLS certificates for all domains from an internal service using a private network used by the service and the API Gateway.For application maintainability, the architecture is equipped with an integrated instance of Portainer.
+Requests are routed through an NGINX reverse proxy using a private Docker Swarm network.
+This ensures secure and efficient communication between services.
+TLS certificates are automatically managed by an internal Certbot service, enhancing the security of all endpoints.

 ## Features
 - Microservice architecture using Docker Swarm